osuosl/cs312/source/slides/19_high_availability.rst

 Notes
 -----

-* CoreOS image added to openstack
+* CoreOS image added to OpenStack

   * username is ``core``